asiakay/asiakay/README.md

 > Tech can be simple.
 Purpose can be clear.
 And freedom can be built.

 New to tech?
 I ❤️ [Glitch](https://glitch.com/).
 Get your hands in it.
+Interested in tech solutions but not the code?
+Get into [Figma](https://www.figma.com/) for user experience(UX) research or user interface(UI) design.